Center for Continuing Education at Yale Divinity School

 The Yale Youth Ministry Institute’s mission is to promote adolescent faith and flourishing in a diverse and changing world by conducting scholarship, equipping leaders, and resourcing youth ministries in and beyond Christian churches.
-Created in 2013 as part of the Adolescent Faith and Flourishing program at the Yale Center for Faith and Culture, YMI has undertaken numerous projects including a monthly lunch and lecture series; a weeklong summer symposium; development of over fifty essays, monographs, and companion curricula by YDS professors and scholars from around the world; and development of online courses and resources for those working with youth.
+Created in 2013 as part of the Adolescent Faith and Flourishing program at the Yale Center for Faith and Culture, YMI has undertaken numerous projects including a monthly lecture series; a weeklong summer symposium; development of over fifty essays, monographs, and companion curricula by YDS professors and scholars from around the world; and development of online training materials, curricula, and other resources for those working with youth.

 Summer Study at Yale Divinity School

 Each June, people from around the country and the globe come to New Haven or gather online for Summer Study at Yale Divinity School.
 At Summer Study, distinguished faculty teach laypersons and clergy.
 Classes are one week long and small in size, on varied topics in religion, designed to enlighten and enrich.
 The new Learn, Lead, Inspire Summit is a weeklong, in-person educational offering in New Haven.
 Participants come to campus to live, learn, and work together, utilizing the resources of Yale and the wider New Haven community to explore a themed topic through biblical, theological, ethical, and pastoral lenses.
 While Summer Study and the Learn, Lead, Inspire Summit courses do not carry academic credit, Summer Study work can be submitted by clergy participants for denominational continuing education credit.